kwbunker/PHYS-3330-Scratch/lab4.md

 code-block-font-size: \scriptsize
 ---

+A PDF version of this page can be downloaded [here](https://raw.githubusercontent.com/kwbunker/PHYS-3330-Scratch/main/lab4.pdf).

 # Goals

 In this lab, you will characterize the gain and frequency dependence of op-amp circuits, one of the most useful components in electronics.
 You will also measure input and output impedances of these circuits.
 The op-amp is the most important building block of analog electronics.
 As op-amps are made out of transistors, most textbooks discuss transistors first, followed by op-amps.
 We choose the opposite order as we are not particularly interested in how op-amps are constructed but rather how to use them in circuits and the principles of op-amps operation are actually simpler than for transistors.